KenticoDevTrev/Typescript-React-Baseline/readme.md

 It includes the starting point of Typescript, React, and Webpack, with minification / mapping, sample files and a bundle.

 ## First Time Startup
 Make sure you have [https://www.npmjs.com/get-npm](npm installed) on your computer globally.

+When you have your folder, open a powershell at the root of your folder and type `npm install` which will restore the `node_modules` folder.

-Doesn't hurt to also have react installed globally (run these from powershell)
+While these commands shouldn't be necessary, it doesn't hurt to also have react installed globally (run these from powershell)

 `npm install --global typescript`